mbdemoraes/moafs/README.md

 # Installation and requirements

 Simply download the [moafs.jar](https://github.com/mbdemoraes/moafs/raw/master/lib/moafs.jar) from the lib directory in this repository and add the file to the "lib" folder in the directory where MOA is installed.
-Then add `moafs.jar` to the classpath when launching MOA:

-Example (Windows):
+Then, from the same folder, use the follow command:

+Example on Windows (from the lib folder where your MOA is installed):

 > java -cp .;moafs.jar;moa.jar -javaagent:sizeofag-1.0.4.jar moa.gui.GUI

-Example (Linux/mac):
+You can also use the jar's full location:

+> java -cp .;moa-release-2018.6.0/lib/moafs.jar;moa-release-2018.6.0/lib/moa.jar -javaagent:moa-release-2018.6.0/lib/sizeofag-1.0.4.jar moa.gui.GUI

+Example on Linux/MAC (from the lib folder where your MOA is installed):

 > java -cp moafs.jar:moa.jar -javaagent:sizeofag-1.0.4.jar moa.gui.GUI

+Using full location:

+> java -cp moa-release-2018.6.0/lib/moa.jar:./moa.jar-javaagent:moa-release-2018.6.0/lib/sizeofag-1.0.4.jar moa.gui.GUI

 ### Requirements